Recruiting Policies and Guidelines

 - Serving alcohol is strictly prohibited part of the recruitment process.
 This includes both on-campus and off-campus events, receptions, information sessions, dinners, company tours, etc., that are all part of the hiring process.

 Career / Job Fairs

 Companies invited to attend job/career fairs will reflect the educational programs and professional interests of Springfield College students.
 Employers participating in college-sponsored fairs will comply with state and federal EEO standards and the NACE Principles for Professional Conduct.

 In accordance with Springfield College policy, no individual or organization may solicit services, products or opportunities without the permission of the vice president for student affairs.
 All flyers must be approved by the Student Activities Office.

 Rights of the College

-The College has a right to approve or deny an employer from advertising on the Job Connect system or participating in Career Fairs.
+The College has a right to approve or deny an employer from advertising on the Handshake system or participating in Career Fairs.

-Commission sales positions may be advertised to students and alumni on our online recruitment system Job Connect.
+Commission sales positions may be advertised to students and alumni on our online recruitment system Handshake.
 If the compensation agreement is not clearly noted on the job listings we will be unable to post said position.
-If an employer is hiring for a position that offers more than 50 percent commission as compensation, it will be excluded from our Job Connect system.
-Organizations that require the candidate to pay a fee for training, equipment, application procedures, or other job related expenses will be ineligible.
-If the position requires a considerable out of pocket financial investment of the student to perform a job the Career Center reserves the right to decline the posting.
+If an employer is hiring for a position that offers more than 50 percent commission as compensation, it will be excluded from our Handshake system.
+Organizations that require the candidate to pay a fee for training, equipment, application procedures, or other job-related expenses will be ineligible.
+If the position requires a considerable out-of-pocket financial investment of the student to perform a job the Career Center reserves the right to decline the posting.
 (This does not apply to federal and state licensing requirements such as real estate, securities, etc.).